What is the meanguring of spirituality in 2019? And what is the importance of spirituality in life?

 The true meaning of spirituality is not what most people think.
-In fact, spirituality is the opposite of what a lot of people think.
+In fact, it is the opposite of what a lot of people think.

-Let’s change that.
 Let’s set this down in writing right now: spirituality is not religion.
-Spirituality is not even necessarily related to religion.
-They’re just not the same, at all.
-In fact in many ways spirituality is the opposite of religion.
+It is not even necessarily related to religion.
+Those two things are simply not the same.
+If we look at spirituality VS religion we can see that there are huge differences. .

 Religion means sticking to a fixed view of the world, of life, of creation; a view that’s given to you (usually) from a book.

 Millions of people have their own spiritual beliefs that they created, that they live by, and that are entirely about themselves as an individual.

-Spirituality is your beliefs that you chose.
+So, again to consider spirituality VS religions.
+The former is your beliefs that you chose.
 Religion is the beliefs that were given to you by an authority.

-That sounds ridiculous.
-Four headed monkey.
-But the point is: a spiritualist would be free to believe anything they want, because spirituality is subjective and individual.
+Spiritualists are free to believe anything they want, because spirituality is subjective and individual.